We’d like to thank all of our sponsors and supporters. Their help and support has been invaluable.

 Sea Containers Pty Ltd has provided shipping containers at very reduced prices;

 PPR contributed staff time to assisting us with publicity for our collections;

 Advance Press printed brochures and posters to support marketing activities;

-Warners Transport moved our containers from Fremantle to High Wycombe and back again to Fremantle Wharf for
+Warners Transport moved our containers from Fremantle to workshops at High Wycombe and Midland and back again to Fremantle Wharf for

 shipping, and assisted greatly with our workshop move from High Wycombe to Midland.